CLICK ON ONE OF THE ABOVE BUTTONS TO GO TO THERE......ONLY "N SCALE MODELS" HAS A PULL DOWN MENU AS WELL.

 Using 3D computer design, 3D printing and etchings, signature models are offered through this site.
 Most kits contain resin castings (from 3D printed masters) but in some cases 3D prints are the only/best solution, affecting the price.
 Almost all parts are also available through Shapeways but that comes at a price (not my decision) and the necessary etchings are only available through this site.

 Recently - September 2022 - some N scale models have been converted to H0 scale and will be added in the near future.
-These models will be printed on a Formlabs Form 3 3D resin printer.
 See the H0 SCALE MODELS page for more details.

 BELOW - IN RED - ARE QUICK LINKS TO AVAILABLE N SCALE MODELS